PeterKamphuis/pyFAT-astro/docs/source/advanced.rst

   *float, optional, default = 1.1*

-  The size of the rings in number of beams
+  The size of the rings in number of beams.
+The minimum is 0.5.
+A negative value indicates that FAT is not allowed to vary the ring size (although values smaller than 0.5 will still be set to 0.5 and for large galaxies the outer wings will still be doubled)

 **fixed_parameters**:

  *List, optional, default = ['Z0','XPOS','YPOS','VSYS']

- A list of the parameters that should stay fixed, i.e. all rings fitted as a single value, in the fitting.
+ A list of the parameters that should stay fixed with radius, i.e. all rings fitted as a single value, in the fitting.
 The rotation curve (VROT) can not be fixed at the moment.
 If the surface brightness is fixed it is fitted with a Gaussian after every iterations.
  XPOS, YPOS, and VSYS are always fitted as singular.
 **opt_pixel_beam**:

   *int, optional, default=4*

   FAT can regrid the input cubes to have lesser pixels per FWHM of the gaussian clean beam.
 This can be useful to speed up the fitting process (See Kamphuis et al. 2015).
 If you want to prevent this set a high number of pixels.
 FAT will never increase the amount of pixels per FWHM.

-**ncpu**:

-  *int, optional, default = 6*

-  Number CPUs used for tirific fitting.
-A high number of cores can be beneficial for speeding up the fitting of larger galaxies however, for smaller galaxies less so.

 **distance**: